dotmpe/x-docker/ReadMe.md

 	``X_DCKR_APT='git python elinks'``.

-### alpine-bats-mpe
+### alpine-bats-dev
 Exactly like alpine-bats, but with BATS installed into ``/usr/local`` from GIT source.

-### debian-bats-mpe
+### debian-bats-dev
 Exactly like debian-bats, but with BATS installed into ``/usr/local`` from GIT source.

 ### alpine-docker
 An Alpine base with only docker installed.
-Not sure if there is an official build somewhere at /r/docker, /r/alpine..
+Not sure about if and where of an official build with docker client support at /r/docker, /r/alpine..